 The following February, the pandemic was in full swing.
 So, I prudently started everything early in my pans under my armchairs again.
 This time, with the intention to eat the microgreens before ever moving them to the greenhouse.
 Guests would remark: did you know you have plants growing under your chairs?
 Often, I would forget they were there so would rush to water them, but as they grow more slowly with natural light, their water needs are less than under the grow lights, which seem to require water every 48 hours.

 This year, I started growing under the grow lights at the end of October, and can’t wait for the next crop of tender, yet crunchy and juicy microgreens.
-Are you starting your winter microgreen garden?
+Will you be starting your winter microgreen garden?

-Tanya hanging out with her microgreens in her greenhouse during the winter.
+Tanya hanging out with her microgreens in her greenhouse in mid-March.

 A wise tip for those getting started.